tdg2-org/scripts/README.md

 -gs         : print git status of all repos. no build will run, all other options ignored

 -gb         : print git branches of all repos. no build will run, all other options ignored

+-debug_clk  : "-debug_clk <clock_name>". force specific debug hub clock. this is useful if ILAs
+              are running on slower clocks, and hw manager is having issues connecting. vivado
+              command: 'connect_debug_port dbg_hub/clk [get_nets $debug_clk]'
+              only usable if there are ILAs in the design
 ```

 ## Examples / Quick copies